ciroque/the-dagwood/docs/demo/src/roadmap.md

 # Roadmap & Future Plans

 The DAGwood project has achieved significant milestones in workflow orchestration, Rust mastery, and WASM integration.
-This chapter outlines our current progress and exciting future directions.
+This chapter outlines current progress and exciting future directions.

 ## Current Status